Industry Platform

 What are your MOQ and lead times for rail UPS projects?

 We support prototypes from 1–10 pieces with 7–10 day sample lead times, scaling to production batches (typically 500+ units, negotiable).
-This lets rail integrators validate a backup harness against the actual battery box, signaling cabinet or substation rack before committing to volume, at a 99.8% first-pass yield.
+This lets rail integrators validate a backup harness against the actual battery box, signaling cabinet or substation rack before committing to volume, at a high first-pass yield.

 Ready for your rail UPS harness project?